CEC should resign after PMO audio leaks: Imran

 PTI chief Imran Khan said on Monday that after the surfacing of audio leaks allegedly featuring conversations between key figures in the coalition government, Chief election commissioner (CEC) Sikandar Sultan Raja should resign from his post.

-Addressing a gathering at a college in Lahore, Imran said the audio leaks had made it apparent that CEC Raja was a “servant of the Sharif household”.
+Addressing a gathering at Government College University (GCU) in Lahore, Imran said the audio leaks had made it apparent that CEC Raja was a “servant of the Sharif household”.

 In the audio leaks, “Nawaz is telling him [CEC] who should be disqualified and when to hold elections,” the former premier said.